 How to Play Roulette

 Now that we have gone over a couple of basics, let us see what a standard roulette layout looks like.
 This is where the bets are placed, so all numbers from the wheel are arranged here in a three-column chart.
 The design itself might differ greatly depending on the casino, but the basic elements will remain the same.

 Remember this layout well; for explaining bets would be pretty difficult without this sort of visual aid.

 When it comes to placing bets, the game of roulette is very convenient and easy to understand.
-As you can see, the layout is pretty straight-forward and intuitive; all you need to learn are various combinations and how to use them to get the most out of your bet.
-Inside bets are specific number or groups of numbers by placing their chips on the main part of the layout.
+As you can see, the layout is pretty straight-forward and intuitive.
+All you need to learn are the various combinations and how to use them to get the most out of your bet.
+Players can bet on a specific number or groups of numbers by placing their chips on the main part of the layout.
 These bets are called inside bets, whereas outside bets cover even/odd, red/black, high/low, as well as the other sections of the layout that are located outside the main numbered grid.

-Split – Any two neighboring numbers, regardless of their affiliation (let’s say 11 and 12).
-The chip is placed on the line between the two numbers and the odds of winning a split are 17 to 1.
+Split – Any two neighbouring numbers, vertical or horizontal such as 11 and 12 or 20 and 23.
+The chip is placed on the line between the two numbers and the odds are 5.40%, while the payout is 17 to 1.

-Street – Any three numbers in a horizontal line (as it is with 7, 8, 9, for example).
+Street – Any three numbers in a horizontal line, as it is with 7, 8, 9, for example.
 The dealer will lay the chips on the edge of the horizontal line either on the left or the right side.
-The odds here are 11 to 1.
+The payout here is 11 to 1.

-Square or Corner – Any four numbers in a grid (making a square).
+Square or Corner – Any four numbers in the grid that make a square.
 Such numbers would be 10, 11, 13 and 14.
-The chips are placed in the center of the four numbers.
-Odds of winning are 8 to 1.
+The chips are placed in the centre of the four numbers.
+The payout is 8 to 1.

-Six Line – Also known as a “double-street”, this bet is placed in 2 adjacent streets, or two neighboring horizontal lines.
+Six Line – Also known as a “double-street”, this bet is placed in 2 adjacent streets, or two neighbouring horizontal lines.
 An example of this would be 4, 5, 6, 7, 8, and 9.
-And of course odd of winning are 5 to 1.
+And the payout is 5 to 1.

-Red or Black – You guess whether the number would come up red or black.
-And of course, the odds are 1 to 1.
+Red or Black – With this number, you guess whether the winning number would come up red or black.
+And, of course, the payout is once again 1 to 1.

 Odd/Even – Again, you can bet on either an odd or an even number and the odds remain 1 to 1.